 Note: This document contains side effect information about acetaminophen.
-Some of the dosage forms listed on this page may not apply to the brand name Genebs.
+Some dosage forms listed on this page may not apply to the brand name Genebs.

 Along with its needed effects, acetaminophen (the active ingredient contained in Genebs) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.